Have you appointed your U.S. Partnership Representative? What you need to know

 If a partnership does not appoint its own partnership representative (“PR”), the IRS can select any person to serve as PR with the power to bind the partnership and all its partners.

 Although there is no strict technical requirement in the Regulations that a PR be a U.S. citizen, as a practical matter this is reality because it can be challenging for a non-U.S. citizen to obtain a TIN number.

 There are strict eligibility requirements to opt out of the new regime, which includes the number and type of partners in a partnership and notification requirements to each partner.
 Virtually all hedge and private equity partnerships will not be eligible to elect out of the new audit rules due to not meeting the eligible partner requirement.
 Should the fund be eligible to elect out, this election must be made in a timely filed tax return.
 Partnerships should carefully consider the eligibility requirements with their tax advisor to determine the viability of opting out of the new regime.

 THE WAYSTONE PARTNERSHIP REPRESENTATIVE SOLUTION

-DMS provides a comprehensive, competent and qualified U.S. Partnership Representative solution that meets all IRS requirements and protects the interests of the partnership.
-Accordingly, the PR and the Designated Individual acting on behalf of the DMS Entity Partnership Representative shall not, without the prior written approval of the General Partner:
+Waystone provides a comprehensive, competent and qualified U.S. Partnership Representative solution that meets all IRS requirements and protects the interests of the partnership.
+Accordingly, the PR and the Designated Individual acting on behalf of the Waystone Entity Partnership Representative shall not, without the prior written approval of the General Partner:

 - engage advisors;